Nick-Sierra/SQL.BellaBeat/README.md

 - Visualization: Tableau Public

 ## Data Analysis Process
-In order to adequately analyze bellabeat data and to answer the key business questions and make recommendations, we will use the following 6 data analysis phases: Ask, Prepare, Process, Analyze, Share and Act.
+We will be using the 6 phases of the data analysis process: Ask, Prepare, Process, Analyze, Share and Act.

 ## Step 1: Ask
-To address the business task of analyzing how users utilize the time smart device, the following key findings will guide the analysis:
+Bellabeat's Time product tracks the users activity, sleep, and stress.
+To address the business task of analyzing how users utilize the Time smart device, the following key findings will help guide the analysis:

+- Acitivity Level by Users
-- Proportion of Calories per Distance by Day
+- Amount of Calories and Distance per Day
 - Average Steps per Hour
-- Total Steps & Total Distance by ID
+- Total Steps and Total Distance by ID
-- Maximum Sleep Duration (in hours) by Day
-- Correlation of Steps with Active Minutes
-- Correlation of Sleep with Active Minutes by Day
+- Average Steps per ID and Average Hours of Sleep
+- Average steps per day of the week in relation to 10,000 step recommendation
+- Average sleep per day in relation to recommended amount of 8 hours

 ## Step 2: Prepare

 The data for this analysis is sourced from a public dataset available on [Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).
-The dataset includes 18 files containing detailed information about daily activity, sleep, weight, calories, and intensities.
+The original dataset includes 18 files containing detailed information about daily activity, sleep, weight, calories, and intensities.
 The dataset is structured in a combination of long and wide format, with each file containing specific information related to different aspects of smart device usage.
-It is important to note that the data is not from Bellabeat itself, there may be potential issues with bias or credibility.
+It is important to note that the data is not from Bellabeat itself, therefore bias or data credibility may be an issue (but since this is a case study, I think we'll be ok).
 Our analysis will focus on the following datasets:

 - Daily_Activity
 - Hourly_Steps